 It’s the same concept in life, whether it’s learning skills, fitness, financial acumen, relationships, etc.

-Life is not a clickable link.
+Life is not easy.
 You can’t just go online and find success in real estate, success in your business or career, or even in your relationships.
+Clickable links are fun, but they’re certainly not magic beans.

 It will take time, and it will be a struggle, but persistence will pay-off.
 And you will find what you’re looking for.